-- type and schedule of class activities - if the class is offered online, through distance learning, or off-campus, any additional or different expectations around any class activities and requirements - expected learning outcomes or objectives for the class - method of evaluation, specifically final grade mode (e.g., Numeric, Pass/Fail, or Completed Requirements) - the type and schedule of term assignments - the type and schedule of mid-term or like examinations - notice if any mid-term examinations or other required class activities are scheduled outside of usual class times (with college permission) and how student time conflicts will be accommodated should they arise because of this change - the length of the final examination in hours as well as its mode of delivery - relative marking weight of all assignments and examinations - consequences related to missed or late assignments or examinations - whether any or all work assigned in a class including any assignment and examination, or final examination, is mandatory for passing the class, or whether there are any other college-level regulations that specify requirements for passing the class - attendance expectations if applicable, how attendance will be monitored, the consequences of not meeting attendance expectations, and their contribution to the assessment process - participation expectations if applicable, how participation will be monitored and evaluated, the consequences of not meeting participation expectations, and their contribution to the assessment process - whether there are any approved class-specific fees being charged in addition to tuition (such as materials fees, mandatory or optional excursions and the fees associated with these activities, etc.). - experiential learning expectations if applicable, how experiential learning will be monitored and evaluated, the consequences of not meeting experiential learning expectations, and their contribution to the assessment process - contact information and consultation availability - course or class website URL, if used - notice of whether the instructor intends to record lectures and whether students are permitted to record lectures - explanation of copyright where it relates to class materials prepared and distributed by the instructor - location of the Academic Courses Policy as well as the regulations and guidelines for both academic and non-academic misconduct and appeal procedure - information regarding support services that are available to students through the Teaching, Learning and Student Experience (TLSE) portfolio, Student Learning Services at the University Library, and colleges
+- type and schedule of class activities - if the class is offered online, through distance learning, or off-campus, any additional or different expectations around any class activities and requirements - expected learning outcomes or objectives for the class - method of evaluation, specifically final grade mode (e.g., Numeric, Pass/Fail, or Completed Requirements) - the type and schedule of graded assessments - notice if any required class activities, including assessments, are scheduled outside of usual class times (with college permission) and how student time conflicts will be accommodated should they arise because of this change

+- the structure and expectations of any final assessment.
+If there is a final examination, specify the length in hours as well as its mode of delivery - relative weight of all assessments or all outcomes - consequences related to missed or late assessments - whether any or all work assigned in a class, or any outcome, is mandatory for passing the class - whether there are any college-level regulations that specify requirements for passing the class - attendance and/or participation expectations if applicable, how attendance and/or participation will be monitored and assessed, and the consequences of not meeting expectations.
+Where possible, marks should be related to the achievement of outcomes, and not solely on attending or participating in any form, regardless of quality. - whether there are any approved class-specific fees being charged in addition to tuition (such as materials fees, mandatory fees for software and/or applications, mandatory or optional excursions and the fees associated with these activities, etc.). - experiential learning expectations if applicable, how experiential learning will be monitored and evaluated, the consequences of not meeting experiential learning expectations, and their contribution to the assessment process - contact information and consultation availability - course or class website URL, if used - notice of whether the instructor intends to record lectures and whether students are permitted to record lectures - explanation of copyright where it relates to class materials prepared and distributed by the instructor - location of the Academic Courses Policy as well as the regulations and guidelines for both academic and non-academic misconduct and appeal procedure - information regarding support services that are available to students through the Teaching, Learning and Student Experience (TLSE) portfolio, Student Learning Services at the University Library, and colleges